 If you are a tool developer working in the Go programming language, then you probably want to use the transports library directly in your application.

-If you want a end user that is trying to circumvent filtering on your network or you are a developer that wants to add pluggable transports to an existing tool that is not written in the Go programming language, then you probably want the dispatcher.
+If you are an end user that is trying to circumvent filtering on your network or you are a developer that wants to add pluggable transports to an existing tool that is not written in the Go programming language, then you probably want the dispatcher.
 Please note that familiarity with executing programs on the command line is necessary to use this tool.

 The purpose of the dispatcher is to provide different proxy interfaces to using transports.
 Through the use of these proxies, application traffic can be sent over the network in a form that bypasses network filtering, allowing the application to work on networks where it would otherwise be blocked or heavily throttled.